How to conduct a SWOT analysis — with examples and template

 boss writing on meeting board

-You can identify available resources for your organisation to reduce the chances of failure through understanding any blind spots and eliminating hazards.
+You can identify available resources for your organisation to reduce the chances of failure by understanding any blind spots and eliminating hazards.

 This simple practice lets you make unbiased evaluations of things such as: